 The ProShares S&P 500 Dividend Aristocrats ETF (CBOE:NOBL) is one of the dividend ETFs investors should consider if they want overt dedication to dividend increase streaks.
 NOBL follow the S&P 500 Dividend Aristocrats Index, which only includes stocks that have boosted payouts for 25 consecutive years.

-That’s exclusive territory because even with some new additions to the fold earlier this year, NOBL holds just 57 stocks with a weighted average market value of $78.59 billion.
+That’s exclusive territory.
 The emphasis on increase streaks is nice, but what’s really alluring about NOBL is its ability to be less volatile and perform less poorly when broader markets decline, something the dividend ETF has proven adept at in its almost six years on the market.

-Plus, NOBL isn’t a high-yield, making it appealing for long-term investors looking to avoid financially strained companies.
+Plus, NOBL doesn’t focus on high yield, making it appealing for long-term investors looking to avoid financially strained companies.

 “The richest dividend yields can point to firms with weak or declining profits, which could threaten the sustainability of the dividend and, more importantly, the price of the stock,” according to Morningstar.
 “Aggressively chasing yield can also increase exposure to value investment style risk, as the highest-yielding stocks tend to be deep-value names.
 When value stocks are out of favor, that tilt can hurt performance.”